 'If you look at how I walk, you can still see some evidence of marching band there: we roll our feet to make the walking softer, and the distance between the steps is very precise.'

 Walk in my shoes

-If you would like to share your story for the Walk in My Shoes series, please contact [email protected] The Aalto Cultural Development project is led by Carita Pihlman.
+If you would like to share your story for the Walk in My Shoes series, please contact Tiina Aulanko-Jokirinne.
+Walk in my shoes is part of the Aalto Cultural Development project led by Carita Pihlman.